 Your business name is your brand, it is hopefully what people will be searching for to find your business and become paying customers, so it is very important.

 Quick Point!
 While your brand name is important and ideally you want to get it right first time, you can always rebrand but be it can be quite a lot of work!

 When deciding on a name, you ideally want to keep it short (less than 15 characters if possible) and simple as this makes it easy for people to remember, which makes it easier for them to find you again but you may find yourself running into a few obstacles because when you think of a name, because you want to find out if:

 If you find that the name is ok to use and domain names and social media accounts are available, then you want to get them ASAP as someone else might get them if you don’t and you will be kicking yourself if that happens.

 When it comes to domain names, there are a couple of best practices you want to try and follow:

 - Avoid Hyphens – most people will forget the hyphen when typing your domain name and this can lead to a loss of traffic as they will be going to a domain that you don’t own

-When buying the domain name, if the .com and your country specific ones are both available, it is often best to get both and redirect the one you are not using to the one that you are.
-Some business will also acquire domains ending in .net and .co just to make sure that all possible options lead back to the main site.
+When buying the domain name, if the .com and your country-specific ones are both available, it is often best to get both and redirect the one you are not using to the one that you are.
+Some businesses will also acquire domains ending in .net and .co just to make sure that all possible options lead back to the main site.